pliyo/learning-notes/talks/leadership/talking-with-tech-leads.md

 # Surprises & Struggles

 - Feeling alone.
-- Uncertainty
+- Uncertainty.
-- People are puzzling: Unique, different strengths, archetypes not stereotypes try not to project your personal experience on somebody else just because it looks like something you know.
+- People are puzzling: Unique, different strengths, archetypes not stereotypes.
+Try not to project your personal experience on somebody else just because it looks like something you know.
-- Build a support structure
+- Build a support structure.

-# A great tech lead
+# Tips to become a great tech lead

 - Tell or delegate
   - Tell -> Sell -> Participate -> Delegate